 - Deprecated metrics bufferpool-wait-time-total, io-waittime-total, and iotime-total (KIP-773)

 - Added a new configuration to control the naming convention for internal topics of MM2 (KIP-690).

-More details on the changes in Kafka 3.1.0 and Kafka 3.1.1 can be found in their respective release notes here and here.
-Some additional details on the notable changes are also available on the official Kafka documentation page here and here.
+Some additional details on the notable changes are available on the official Kafka documentation page here and here.